sbondCo/Slavarr/README.md

    2. Set a Name for the connection
    3. Add the URL to Slavarrs listener (default: `http://127.0.0.1:3001`)
    4. Click `Save` and you are done, Slavarr will receive events and notify you of them!
-6. :cheer: Done!
+6. 🥳 Done!
 When slavarr starts, it will register the bots slash commands and you should be ready to use it!

 ### Installation